IRA vs. 401(k): What’s the Difference?

 What Is a 401(k)?

-Some employers offer tax-advantaged 401(k) plans as a benefit to their employees.
-Under a traditional 401(k) plan, you can arrange to have a portion of each paycheck automatically directed to retirement savings.
+Tax-advantaged 401(k) plans allow employees to save for retirement at work.
+Under a traditional 401(k) plan, you can arrange to have a portion of your paychecks automatically directed to retirement savings.
 These elective deferrals are excluded from your gross pay, which reduces your taxable income.
 You won't pay income taxes on earnings while your money grows in your account.
 However, you will pay income taxes on the money you withdraw when you retire.

 What Is an IRA?

-IRAs aren't linked to your employment.
-Anyone who has taxable compensation can open and fund their own IRA independently.
-IRAs are widely available from banks, credit unions, brokerages and mutual fund companies.
+An IRA is an individual retirement account you can open, fund and invest yourself.
+Unlike 401(k)s, IRAs aren't linked to your employment.
+Anyone who has taxable compensation can contribute to their own IRA.
+Both traditional and Roth IRAs are widely available from banks, credit unions, brokerages and mutual fund companies.

 Types of IRAs